thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-01-07-artificial-intelligence-criminal-justice-system.markdown

 Many of us are familiar with the idea that Artificial Intelligence systems are regularly making benign decisions, like recommendations on Netflix or Amazon.
 What about decisions that have a significant impact on someone's life though?

-{% include image.html file='criminal-justice-1.jpg' %}
+{% include image.html file='criminal-justice-1.jpg'
+   alt='How Artificial Intelligence is Transforming the Criminal Justice System' %}

 Should AI systems be used in life-changing situations, like criminal sentencing?